zichao-y/PPGNNTrainSys/README.md

 - **Update `model_cfg.json`**
   - Change the `"method"` parameter to **SIGN** or **SGC** to explore different models.
-  - Modify `"training_hops"` to experiment with different numbers of hops (the training_hops argument must not exceed the parameter used for the preprocessing step, otherwise you need to redo the preprocessing with a larger training_hops).
+  - Modify `"training_hops"` to experiment with different numbers of hops (the training_hops argument must not exceed the value of the same argument used for the preprocessing step, otherwise you need to redo the preprocessing with a larger training_hops).

 - **Modify `evaluation.sh`**
   - Adjust **GPU IDs** for the main_mp.py and the **GPUcap** parameter for auto_run.py to use different numbers of GPUs.